ValiMail/arc_test_suite/README.md

+# ARC Test Suite

 This is an informal schema for the open source test suites for the [Authenticated Recieved Chain(ARC)](https://tools.ietf.org/html/draft-ietf-dmarc-arc-protocol-01) protocol, illustrated with examples.
 This was prototyped from [the OpenSPF Test Suite](http://www.openspf.org/Test_Suite/Schema), and consists of two suites, one for the generation of the ARC header fields, the other for their validation.

 Their syntax is YAML.
 The top level object is a "scenario".
 A file can consist of multiple scenarios separated by '---' on a line by itself.
 Lexical comments are introduced by '#' and continue to the end of a line.
 Lexical comments are ignored.
-There are also comment fields which are part of a scenario, and used for purposes such as automating the annotated RFC.
+There are also comment fields which are part of a scenario.
+DKIM records, private keys, domains, and selectors are shared acrtoss scenarios.

 ## Example Validation Scenario